albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 A test needs to be added for every function that takes an *Order Number* as its input.

-This will pollute the tests as we need to make sure that the inputs are properly checked:
+But this will pollute the tests, because we need to make sure that inputs are properly checked:

 ```kotlin
 @Test